NicoleStrel/NicoleStrel/README.md

 ## ⚡ Hi, I'm Nicole!

 I'm a software engineer passionate about automation, distributed systems, and API development.
-I specialize in backend development and have experience in machine learning from my Bachelor's degree in Engineering at the University of Toronto.
+I specialize in backend development and have experience in machine learning from my Bachelor's degree in Engineering from the University of Toronto.

 ---